Cancer Research UK logo.

 Meningioma

-Meningiomas are tumours that start in the layers of tissue (meninges) that cover the brain and spinal cord.
+Meningiomas are a type of brain tumour that starts in the layers of tissue that cover the brain and spinal cord.
 Most meningiomas are not cancerous (benign).

 Meningiomas can start anywhere in the brain and spinal cord.